 I do not subscribe to the theory that Rommel was a superman.
 Close to him, I found him much more unimaginative and stolid than the romanticized pictures that have been drawn of him by both friend and foe.
 But as one of those who was almost constantly in touch with the enemy on the long haul back from El Alamein to Mareth, I hand it to him for the way he juggled us along, never losing more than he must, fighting for time while a formidable redoubt was built up for a trial of strength in Tunisia.

-You know how when you take time off from work, when you come back everything has gone to hell?
-Something like that happened to Schmidt.
+when you come back everything has gone to hell?
+Something like that happened to

 After leaving Rommel’s staff, Schmidt got himself assigned to combat duty and was on hand to see the German conquest of Tobruk, the Afrika Korps’ high-water mark which took Rommel 14 months to achieve.
 After that, with his former boss marching to the Nile just as he vowed to, Schmidt went on an extended leave.
 When he returned, it was just in time to see Rommel get crushed by the British Eighth Army and their new commander, Bernard Law Montgomery.